overturetool/overture/documentation/examples/VDMSL/recursive/README.txt

-This example is made by John Fitgerald and peter Gorm Larsen and it is used in the chapter about recursion in the second edition of the VDM-SL book.
+This example is made by John Fitgerald and Peter Gorm Larsen and it is used in the chapter about recursion in the second edition of the VDM-SL book.
 It contains a number of examples for recursive graph structures and functionality over such graphs.